Wednesday, March 9, 2016

 I walked outside and all around the home, taking pictures.

-There were several trees on the grounds that were way over one hundred years old.
+There were several trees because they were well over 100 years old.

 Rippavilla Plantation front view

-Side view the sunroom was added on my new owner many years later
+A side view of the sunroom was added by my new owner many years later.

 Back view of Rippavilla

-I was taken on a guided tour of the inside of the home.
+I was given a guided tour of the home's interior.

-The curator said that the kitchen was used for baking and many weddings where held at the plantation.
+The curator said that the kitchen was used for baking, and many weddings were held at the plantation.

-Two of the cooks were eating their lunch in the sunroom, that was added by the previous owner.
+Two of the cooks were eating their lunch in the sunroom, which the previous owner added.

-The doorways widened and the spiral stair case changed to an open stairwell, were some of the changes to the historic home.
+The doorways widened, and the spiral staircase was replaced by an open stairwell, among the changes to the historic home.

-Many of the rooms were filled with period furniture and some furniture was from he original Cheairs family.
+Many of the rooms were filled with period furniture, and some of it was from the original Chaires family.

-Upstairs in one of the former bedrooms was memorabilia of the Civil War and information on how the home when the Cheairs family lived in it.
+Upstairs in one of the former bedrooms was Civil War memorabilia and information about how the Cheairs' family lived there.

 It these walls could talk, what stories could they tell, both union and confederates soldiers walked through the doors of this home.

-Susan and Nathaniel's wooden four poster canopy bed, the mattress was covered with a white lace spread, stood as if it was waiting their arrival.
+Susan and Nathaniel's wooden four-poster canopy bed, the mattress covered with a white lace spread, stood as if it were waiting for their arrival.

 I walked into the room where General Hood ate his breakfast the morning before the Battle of Franklin on November 30, 1864.

-Freedman's Bureau School built 1870 which served as a school for the freed slaves.
+Freedman's Bureau School was built in 1870 and served as a school for the freed slaves.

 Freedman's Bureau School

-I drove home stopping at Long John's Silvers for two pieces of fried cod fish in Lawrenceburg.
+I drove home, stopping at Long John Silver's in Lawrenceburg for two pieces of fried cod.

-I did not eat my lunch/dinner until I arrive at home.
+I did not eat my lunch/dinner until I arrived at home.

-I had learned over the years I can go it alone.
+I had learned over the years that I can go it alone.

 Time goes on, time doesn't wait, so make the best of what time you have today!